Item 1: Use the type system to express your data structures

 }

 This small example illustrates a key piece of advice: make invalid states inexpressible in your types.
-Types that only support valid combinations of values mean that whole classes of error are rejected by the compiler, leading to smaller and safer code.
+Types that support only valid combinations of values mean that whole classes of errors are rejected by the compiler, leading to smaller and safer code.

-Returning to the power of the enum, there are two concepts that are so common that Rust includes built-in enum types to express them.
+Returning to the power of the enum, there are two concepts that are so common that Rust's standard library includes built-in enum types to express them; these types are ubiquitous in Rust code.

-The first is the concept of an Option: either there's a value of a particular type (Some(T)), or there isn't (None).
+The first concept is that of an Option: either there's a value of a particular type (Some(T)) or there isn't (None).
 Always use Option for values that can be absent; never fall back to using sentinel values (-1, nullptr, …) to try to express the same concept in-band.

-One common edge case that's in the middle is a String which might be absent – does "" or None make more sense to indicate the absence of a value?
+Similarly, what's the best choice for a String that might be absent?
+Does "" or None make more sense to indicate the absence of a value?
 Either way works, but Option<String> clearly communicates the possibility that this value may be absent.

-2: Technically, a Unicode scalar value rather than a code point
+Technically, a Unicode scalar value rather than a code point.

-3: This also means that adding a new variant to an existing enum in a library is a breaking change (Item 21): clients of the library will need to change their code to cope with the new variant.
-If an enum is really just an old-style list of values, this behaviour can be avoided by marking it as a non_exhaustive enum; see Item 21.
+The need to consider all possibilities also means that adding a new variant to an existing enum in a library is a breaking change (Item 21): library clients will need to change their code to cope with the new variant.
+If an enum is really just a C-like list of related numerical values, this behavior can be avoided by marking it as a non_exhaustive enum; see Item 21.